Reporter. Truth seeker. Story teller.

-Award-winning reporter for the NY Jewish Week.
+Award-winning religion reporter.
 Selected a 2018 Writer of the Year by the New York Press Association.
-Published in NYTimes, ProPublica, VICE & Mother Jones.
+Published in NYTimes, ProPublica, VICE, Mother Jones & The Daily Beast.
 Scoops picked up by the AP, WSJ, WashPo, NY Daily News, NY Post, Baltimore Sun etc. Pitch me.
 PGP fingerprint: http://bit.ly/publicPGP

 AWARDS & RECOGNITION

 NEW YORK PRESS ASSOCIATION, 2018 WRITER OF THE YEAR, THIRD PLACE